Kate Kelly (sister of Ned Kelly): Death

 On 5 October 1898, Kelly visited a neighbour, asking her to write a message for her, and look after the children, including Catherine.
 The next day Kelly was reported missing, and her body was found eight days later in a lagoon on Condobolin Road near Forbes.

-The doctor who examined her body said he couldn't determine the cause of death or any marks of violence, as the body had been in the water for eight days.
+The doctor who examined her body said he could not determine the cause of death or any marks of violence, as the body had been in the water for eight days.
 The magistrate concluded Kelly died from drowning owing to no other suspicious circumstances identified.
-Today the death of Kelly would be investigated thoroughly.
 Her husband, William Foster, was convicted six months earlier for using abusive language against his wife within hearing of the public, and he was reportedly physically abusive also.
-There's some evidence that Kelly suffered postnatal depression and had started drinking during the day.
+There is some evidence that Kelly suffered postnatal depression and had started drinking during the day.

 She was buried in Forbes Cemetery.

 Her newborn daughter died a few weeks later.
 Her children were taken in and brought up by her mother, Ellen, and brother, Jim Kelly.
 Her headstone was erected around 1910, through the good graces of a former employer.